lsst-dm/dm_dev_guide/usdf/onboarding.rst

 Troubleshooting Accounts
 =============================

+Check that you are a member of the rubin_user group:

+getent group | grep <your account>

 Accounts can get disabled a number of ways:

 - Every 2 months Windows account disabled due to no activity (same `ticket <https://slacprod.servicenowservices.com/it_services?id=sc_cat_item&sys_id=374faa7d6ff161009c4235af1e3ee4ff&sysparm_category=d65827c46fd921009c4235af1e3ee434>`__ as expired/forgotten)